 Let’s begin by quickly reviewing the main differences between Awara and DreamCloud so that you have a basic understanding of both beds before we dive into the meat of this comparison.

-- Comfort Layers – Although both mattresses are considered hybrids and use pocketed coils for their support frameworks, the comfort layers on both beds differ significantly.
+- Comfort Layers – Although Awara and DreamCloud mattresses are considered hybrids and use pocketed coils for their support frameworks, the comfort layers on both beds differ significantly.

-- Firmness – In our opinion, the DreamCloud mattress is just a hair softer than the Awara mattress, while the flagship DreamCloud is softer than both.
+- Firmness – In our opinion, the DreamCloud Premier mattress is just a hair softer than the Awara mattress, while the flagship DreamCloud is softer than both.